 Another fantastic opportunity for snowsport fun is skiing down from Camp Muir.
 It’s located at 10,080 feet, and you can ski or board down past the Muir snowfields, Panorama Point, and eventually back to the parking lot.
-This is not for beginner skiers though, so make sure you’re with a group and have enough experience to do this.
+This is not for beginner skiers, though, so make sure you’re with a group and have enough experience to do this.

 Park at the Jackson Visitor Center by Paradise to get up to Camp Muir.
-Then you’ll ascend over 4,600 feet on a 4.5-mile hike, with brilliant views of the Tatoosh mountains and the glorious Mount Rainier.
+Then, you’ll ascend over 4,600 feet on a 4.5-mile hike, with brilliant views of the Tatoosh mountains and the glorious Mount Rainier.

 A brilliant thing to do is visit Longmire, in the southwest part of Mount Rainier National Park.
-This is where the first park entrance and visitor center was established and is named after James Longmire.
+This is where the first park entrance and visitor center were established and is named after James Longmire.
 He was a great American explorer who led the first wagon train along the Naches Trail and across the Cascades Range.